whartond/dalton/README.rst

 A JSON API request returns JSON with three root elements:

 -  | **data**
    | The requested data.
-If the 'all' key is requested, this contains key/value
+If the key is invalid for the
-     pairs of all existing valid keys for the job.
-     This is null or an empty string if there is no data for the requested jobid and key.
+     job, then an error is returned, along with an error message stating as such.
+If there is no data for the requested Job ID and key, then this ``data`` parameter value is an empty string and ``error`` is set to false..

 -  | **error**
    | [true\|false] depending if the API request generated an error.
 This is